mikekok/snakey/README.md

 * `npm install` (you need to have nodejs and npm already installed)

 ## Instructions
+* Change the host, port and mongodb connection string, which are located in the .env file
 * Run your project in development mode using: `gulp`

 ## Credits